namanarora42/DeepFit/README.md

 - We utilize the MMFit dataset to train a neural network to identify what exercise the person is performing.
 - MMFit dataset is a collection of inertial sensor data from smartphones, smartwatches and earbuds worn by participants while performing full-body workouts, and time-synchronised multi-viewpoint RGB-D video, with 2D and 3D pose estimates.
 - We make use of the 2D pose estimates present in MMFit.
 - The data is split into train, test, and valdiation sets.
+- Since the dataset is large, it is not part of the repo.
+It can be downloaded [here](https://s3.eu-west-2.amazonaws.com/vradu.uk/mm-fit.zip).

 ## Training